Venikeee1/star-wars/README.md

 ## TODO

-- save search results as get parameters to give user possibility share link
+- save search results as get parameters to give user possibility share to link
 - rewrite usePeopleQuery with infinite query